How do I get the most financial aid?

 Apply before your school's priority deadline for

-for scholarships from private foundations, clubs, employers and
+from private foundations, clubs, employers and other organizations.

-other organizations.
-If your financial or family circumstances
+If your financial or family circumstances change, contact the

-change, contact the school's financial aid office for a new
+school's financial aid office for a new consideration of aid.

 University of North Dakota student Max Kahlhamer says he